CQCL/pytket-docs/manual/manual_circuit.rst

 the :py:class:`~pytket.circuit.Circuit` by providing the ``condition`` kwarg.
 The interpretation of ``circ.G(q, condition=reg[0])`` is: "if the  bit ``reg[0]`` is set to 1, then perform ``G(q)``".
-Conditions on more complicated expressions over the values of `Bit
-<../../tket/pytket/api/circuit.html#pytket.circuit.Bit>`_ and `BitRegister
-<../../tket/pytket/api/circuit.html#pytket.circuit.BitRegister>`_ are also
-possible, expressed as conditions on the results of expressions involving bitwise AND (&), OR (|) and XOR (^) operations.
+Conditions on more complicated expressions over the values of :py:class:`~pytket.unit_id.Bit` and :py:class:`~pytket.unit_id.BitRegister` are also possible, expressed as conditions on the results of expressions involving bitwise AND (&), OR (|) and XOR (^) operations.
 In the case of registers, you can also express arithmetic operations: add (+), subtract (-), multiply (*),